-In the 1920s, the Lord answered these prayers and began to call young people to Himself in China.
-The gospel reached the educated circles, and many college students were brought to Christ.
-One hundred years of missionary work and sacrifice, followed by years of desperate prayer, had paved the way for the Lord to raise up a whole generation of young Chinese Christians.
+In the 1920s, the Lord began to answer these prayers by calling young people in China to Himself, including many college students.
+One hundred years of missionary work and sacrifice followed by years of desperate prayer had paved the way for the Lord to raise up a generation of young Chinese Christians.
 It was from among that generation that the Lord called Watchman Nee.

 Watchman Nee’s salvation

-Watchman Nee was born into a Christian home in China, but he hadn’t received Christ as his Savior.
-As an educated young man, he considered Christian preaching to be the lowest occupation on earth.
-He was very intelligent, very capable, and had big plans for his future.
+Watchman Nee was born into a Christian home in China in 1903.
+However, as an unsaved, educated young man, he considered Christian preaching to be the lowest occupation on earth.
+He was very intelligent and capable, and he had big plans for his future.

-In 1920, when he was 17 years old, Watchman Nee attended his parents’ church where a well-known evangelist came to preach the gospel.
-Many in the congregation believed in the Lord and were saved right then.
-But Watchman Nee was not, for though he was moved by the gospel, he also realized that if he received Christ as his Savior, that meant he would also receive Christ as his Lord and serve Him for the rest of his life.
+In 1920, when Watchman Nee was 17 years old, a well-known evangelist came to preach the gospel at his parents’ church.
+As a result, many in the congregation believed in the Lord and were saved.
+But although Watchman Nee was in attendance and was moved by the gospel message, he wasn’t immediately saved.
+He realized that receiving Christ as his Savior also meant receiving Christ as his Lord and would require him to serve the Lord for the rest of his life.

-For a young man with such capacity and such dreams as Nee, this realization created great inner turmoil.
-Not long after hearing the gospel preached that day, however, Nee was alone in his room and recognized that he had no peace.
+This realization caused him great inner turmoil.
+Not long after he heard the gospel preached that day, Nee was alone in his room and recognized that he had no peace.
 Troubled, he was unable to sleep, so he knelt down to pray.
 One after another, his sins came before him.
 He saw that he was a sinner.
 He also saw a wounded Savior on the cross, with open arms waiting to receive him.

 Overwhelmed by such love, Nee wept.
-He confessed his sinfulness to the Lord and immediately felt the burden of sin lifted.
-For the first time in his life he felt real peace and joy.
-His immediate and willing response was to consecrate himself to the Lord for His service for the rest of his life.
+As he confessed his sinfulness to the Lord, he felt the burden of sin lifted.
+For the first time in his life he had real peace and joy.
+His immediate response was to consecrate himself to serve the Lord Jesus for the rest of his life.

 Watchman Nee’s testimony

-In addition to carrying out his ministry through writing and publishing, Nee also gave spoken messages in various places in China.
-In 1938 he gave messages in Europe that eventually were published as The Normal Christian Life.
+In addition to carrying out his ministry through writing and publishing, Nee also spoke in various places in China.
+These messages were then printed as books.
+In 1938, he traveled to Europe and gave messages there that eventually were collected and published as The Normal Christian Life.

 Do you need help understanding the Bible?